-(m) Steps in double bottom.
-(1) The tonnage length of a vessel having a step exceeding six inches in height in its double bottom is divided into longitudinal parts at the step.
+(m) Steps in double bottom for water ballast.
+(1) The tonnage length of a vessel having a step exceeding six inches in height in its double bottom for water ballast is divided into longitudinal parts at the step.
 Each part is subdivided as follows to determine the number of transverse sections: